JosBritton/dotfiles/README.md

 ## Uninstall

-*Note: uninstall may show false-positive errors indictaing that a link could not be found, this is consistent witht the link not being installed in the first place and can be disregarded.*
+*Note: uninstall may show false-positive errors indicating that a link could not be found, this is consistent with the link not being installed in the first place and can be disregarded.*

 ```